nwillc/genfuncs/README.md

 func Any[T any](promises ...*genfuncs.Promise[T]) *genfuncs.Promise[T]
 ```

-Any returns a Promise that will return the first Promise fulfilled\, or an error if none were\.
+Any returns a Promise that will return the first Promise fulfilled, or an error if none were.

 ## func [Map](<https://github.com/nwillc/genfuncs/blob/master/promises/promise_functions.go#L93>)